Your guide to

 - Customer chat communications

-When supporting customers and users — whether through email or chat — tone by channel or lifecycle matters.
+When supporting customers and users — whether through email or chat — tone matters.
 Give your agents the right words to use.

 Being able to set an overall language complexity setting for your audience depending on the type of service you provide is important.
 Related to that is the ability to customize terminology for your audience so that the words you use are consistent across the entire lifecycle, helping establish a taxonomy for your product or service with your audience.